 If thrills are more your thing, head to Eastern Creek.
 The Sydney Motorsport Park is the place to test your driving skills on four race circuits and if it's all about speed, the Sydney Dragway showcases champion racers that go up to 500km per hour.
 If that's slightly too fast, zoom around the Eastern Creek International Karting Raceway in a hired go-kart.

 For more sports action, the Blacktown International Sportspark, a former Olympic venue is a mega-complex which includes football, softball, athletics, cricket and AFL fields.
 It's also the home ground to baseball team the Sydney Blue Sox and soccer team, the Western Sydney Wanderers.

-You can happily spend a fun-filled day in Blacktown exploring its many attractions, from the Skyline Drive-In to colonial heritage at Rouse Hill House and Farm.
+You can happily spend a fun-filled day in Blacktown exploring its many attractions, from the Skyline Drive-In to colonial heritage at Rouse Hill Estate.
 Exhaust the kids at Raging Waters Sydney, home to some of the world's tallest water rides, explore the area's fantastic arts scene and check out the exciting events calendar.